-COS TS - N = NONE M = MINIMAL OG = ONGOING MAINTENANCE ST = STRUCTURAL CHANGE EX = MAJ OR STRUCTURAL CHANGE Item Ref.
-Details / Issue Recommendation Est Cost Action Taken PRIOR ITY A 5.9 Manifestations are not provided and are required for the main entrance.
+Costskey: N=None, M=Minimal, OG =Ongoing, ST=Structural change, EX=Major struct tural chan ge.
+Item Ref.
+Details / Issue Recommendation Est Cost Action Taken 5 9 Manifestations are not provided and are required for the main entrance.
 Well contrasted manifestations should be provided at two heights to the entrance.
 Glazed doors need to have permanent strips on the glass within two zones, from 850mm to 1000mm from the floor and from 1400mm to 1600mm from the floor.
 These strips need to be contrast in colour (not treated glass) and luminance with the background seen through the glass in all light conditions.
-See para 7.4 See para 7.4 Dagram 7.2 Height of manifestation for glass doors and glazed screens
+To be installed Feb half term Diagram 7.3 Height of manifestation for glass doors and glased screens

 6.5 An induction loop is provided but there is no signage to indicate its availability.
 Install signage indicating the availability of the facility and ensure that staff members are aware of how to use the system.
-ADM vol-2 requires that any reception point is provided with a hearing enhancement system, e.g. an induction loop and the presence of an induction loop or infrared hearing enhancement system is indicated by the standard symbol: M 13.9 The flush is of a spatula style and it is located on the correct side of the toilet pan for most of the accessible WCs.
+ADM vol-2 requires that any reception point is provided with a hearing enhancement system, e.g. an induction loop and the presence of an induction loop or infrared hearing enhancement system is indicated by the standard symbol: Μ Sign to be ordered.
+13.9 The flush is of a spatula style and it is located on the correct side of the toilet pan for most of the accessible WCs.
 Most WCs are peninsular style and the flush appeared to be on the narrower side for WC 39 (peninsular style, flush maybe on wrong side).
 For the accessible WCs in the accessible changing rooms, the flushes are not of a spatula style with a push button on the top of the cistern.
 Install a spatula style flush on the transfer side of the toilet pans.
-Refer to BS8300 - Where practicable, the flush should be operated manually by a spatula type lever and, for a corner arrangement, positioned on the open or transfer side of the pan for ease of access.
-M
+Refer to BS8300 - Where practicable, the flush should be operated manually by a spatula type lever and, for a corner arrangement, positioned on the open or transfer side of the pan for ease of access. М Have all be replaced with correct flush handles.

 On the day of the survey, the cord alarm within most of the accessible WC was not hanging loose hence should someone stumble on the floor they would not be able to reach it.

-Cords in wet rooms and within changing areas for hydrotherapy pools.

-Cord alarms should be provided, and monitored to ensure that they function correctly and are located at full length in their correct position so that they can be accessed in the event of an emergency.
+WC 6 WC 39 WC 77 WC 96 WC 121 WC 43 Cords in wet rooms and within changing areas for hydrotherapy pools Ceiling Pull Cord Overdoor Lamp/Sounder/PSI To be 100mm from floor In thing to be 100mm from floor Cord alarms should be provided, and monitored to ensure that they function correctly and are located at full length in their correct position so that they can be accessed in the event of an emergency.
 Emergency alarm cords should always feature bangles at two heights and stand at 100mm off the ground floor level.
 According to BS8300 an emergency assistance pull cord should be sited so that it can be operated from the WC and from an adjacent floor area.
-The emergency assistance pull cord, coloured red, should be provided with two red bangles of 50 mm diameter, one set at a height between 800 mm and 1000 mm and the other set at 100 mm above floor level.
+The emergency assistance pull cord, coloured red, should be provided with two red bangles of 50 mm diameter, one set at a Ν Have all been checked and any defects rectified. -- --- --- ---

-BS8300 recommends that the reset control for the emergency assistance alarm should be clearly marked as such and should be reachable from a wheelchair and, where relevant, from the WC.
-The reset control should be easy to operate and located with its bottom edge between 800 mm and 1 000 mm above finished floor level.
-The marking of the reset control should be both visual and tactile.